 At the time of the inspection, the bathroom and its components were found to be in satisfactory condition except as noted.
+Shower head doe leak / spray water at the connection point, recommend adding lumbers tape to the threads.

 INTERIOR ROOMS